Audit operational bottlenecks

 The on-page summary stays visible for everyone.
 Email is only required if you want the report-style output and follow-up recommendations delivered as a downloadable asset.

 A calculator yields a directional estimate.
-In our free 30-minute scoping call, we review your current tools, mapping errors, and operational dependencies to design a precise, fixed-bid implementation plan.
+In my free 30-minute scoping call, I review your current tools, mapping errors, and operational dependencies to design a precise, fixed-bid implementation plan.